 From Waikiki to Ocean Adventures: Sea Life Park Made Easy

 If you are staying at Waikiki Beachside Hostel and want a day that mixes ocean views, animal talks, and classic Hawaii fun, Sea Life Park Hawaii is a solid pick.
 The hostel is at 2556 Lemon Rd #B101, Honolulu, HI 96815.
 Sea Life Park is at 41-202 Kalanianaole Highway #7, Waimanalo, HI 96795.
-The drive is usually 30 minutes to 1 hour, and the route is part of the fun because it follows the coast.
+The drive is usually 30 minutes to 1 hour following the scenic coast.

 Drive Yourself